 Learn how to book cheap accommodation with my free guide where I share my secrets to finding cheap hotels.

-Below is a list of hotel’s available in the centre of Sapporo during the 2019 Sapporo Snow Festival.
+Below is a list of hotels available in the centre of Sapporo during the 2022 Sapporo Snow Festival.

 Getting to the Sapporo

 Flying to Sapporo can be much quicker than taking the train.
-Flights from Tokyo to Sapporo take around 1 hour 35 minutes.
+Flights from Tokyo to Sapporo’s New Chitose Airport take around 1 hour 35 minutes.
+To get from New Chitose Airport to the city centre I recommend taking an airport transfer as this avoids having to lug heavy suitcases/bags onto trains or buses.

 Below is a calendar displaying flight prices for flights between Tokyo and Sapporo for the Sapporo Snow Festival.
 Flying from a different location?
 Find cheap flights to Sapporo here.